 □Pay your bill at the time it is received.
-We will reimburse you for the camount of your bill and your cost share for the services as outlined in document. □Save all of your receipts and send us copies when you ask us to pay situations, we may need to get more information from you or the pro services to you in order to pay you back for our share of the cost.
-Ple Section 2.1 for expense reimbursement for worldwide services. vider who rendered □If you are being asked to pay your bill for worldwide emergency serv make the payment, please call Customer Service for additional assis able to work directly with the rendering provider to help coordinate p services on your behalf.
-You must request payment for foreign service rendering provider must submit all documentation directly to us. tance and we may be payment for covered □ Payment requests from intermediaries, claims management comparthat are separate from the rendering provider are not reimbursable. ies or third-party billers
+We will reimburse you for the difference between amount of your bill and your cost share for the services as outlined in Chapter 4 of the document. □Save all of your receipts and send us copies when you ask us to pay you back.
+In son situations, we may need to get more information from you or the provider who render services to you in order to pay you back for our share of the cost.
+Please see Chapter Section 2.1 for expense reimbursement for worldwide services. red □ If you are being asked to pay your bill for worldwide emergency services and are una make the payment, please call Customer Service for additional assistance and we may able to work directly with the rendering provider to help coordinate payment for cove services on your behalf.
+You must request payment for foreign services and you or the rendering provider must submit all documentation directly to us. ay be red \square Payment requests from intermediaries, claims management companies or third-party billers that are separate from the rendering provider are not reimbursable.